Nursing Care For Baby Bani, An Orphan Calf

 Baby Bani arrived at the Elephant Hospital Campus (EHC) with a grave prognosis.
 Hit by a speeding train and separated from her herd, Bani’s physical plight had been frightful to witness.
 Along with the painful injuries she had sustained, Bani was diagnosed with spastic paraparesis, a condition caused due to high impact on her spine, which left her in a state of paralysis and prevented her from even standing.

 Our team is determined to provide Bani with the best possible care.
-However, there is a different and challenging concern that lies alongside the treatment of her trauma induced wounds — Bani is an elephant calf, the first we at Wildlife SOS are tending to.
+However, there is a different and challenging concern that lies alongside the treatment of her trauma induced wounds.

 Consulting numerous doctors and specialists, and supplementing this by carrying out exhaustive research on a baby calf, is proving to be extraordinarily helpful for our team of expert veterinarians to chart out an effective treatment plan for Bani.
 Here, we highlight some of the valuable inputs considered for the care of a nearly one-year-old infant elephant.